 Director: Dometic Group and Intrum Justitia

-President and CFO, Dometic
+President and CEO, Dometic

-President and CFO, Husqvarna
+President and CEO, Husqvarna

-Vice president, Electrolux
+Executive Vice president, Electrolux

 Mr Yngen holds a Master of Engineering and Licentiate of Technology from the Royal Institute of Technology, Stockholm.

 Independent in relation to the Company, company management and Duni’s larger shareholders